-I was bequeathed an overload of strawberries from the Périgord – short answer: I bought four baskets and the vendor, whose booth I shop at often, threw in two extra for free, an unspoken equivalent of a carte de fidelité in Paris – so I’ve spent the past few days washing, hulling, cutting and cooking my unexpected bounty.
+I was recently gifted an overload of strawberries: I bought four baskets from a vendor at the market, whose booth I shop at often, and he threw in two extra baskets for free, the equivalent of a carte de fidelité (loyalty card) in Paris.
+So I’ve spent the past few days washing, hulling, cutting and cooking my unexpected bounty.

-I’ve been making a number of things with them.
-And while I was chopping and thinking (which are probably the only two activities that I’m able to do at the same time), I realized that while I have a Strawberry-Rhubarb Jam recipe on the site, I didn’t have a strawberry jam.
+I’ve been making a number of things with the gorgeous strawberries.
+But I also realized that while I have a Strawberry-Rhubarb Jam recipe on the site, I didn’t have a strawberry jam.
 So here it is.

 - 2 pounds (900g) strawberries

 - 1 1/4 pounds (2 2/3 cups, 580g) sugar

 - optional: kirsch (or eau-de-vie, or crème de cassis)

 - Wash and hull the strawberries and cut them into quarters.
 If some are larger or smaller, just make sure the pieces all about the same size.

 - 2. Toss them in a large pot, such as a Dutch oven casserole made of a nonreactive material, with the sugar.
 Cut the lemon in half, squeeze the juice into the pot, and add the lemon halves to the berries.
 Stir well, cover, and let sit a couple of hours (up to 8 hours) at room temperature, stirring one or two times while they marinate.